Cloud IBR Expands Disaster Recovery for MSPs — Scalable, on-demand recovery without idle infrastructure

 Before looking at these differences and comparing the two, it is important to first understand what each is and how they play an essential part in creating a robust strategy to safeguard your business against disruptions.

-What is Backup
+What is Backup as a Service (BaaS)

 Backup involves creating copies of critical data to protect against data loss.
 These copies are securely stored in various locations, such as external hard drives, cloud storage, or a mix of both.
 Backups are designed to ensure data preservation, allowing you to restore files or datasets in case of accidental deletion or corruption.